IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

     *   #### Priority: High

 ## Recently Completed Tasks:

+*   ### Task ID: `CMS-PLAN-001`
+    *   #### Name: Define Requirements and Plan for AI-Integrated Knowledge Base CMS
+    *   #### Detailed Description & Business Context:
+        Define the core requirements, features, and technical architecture for a content management system (CMS) specifically designed for the Litecoin RAG Chat's knowledge base.
+This CMS should facilitate collaborative content creation and editing by users and AI agents, integrate with research tools like Google Deep Search, and manage the lifecycle of knowledge base articles (creation, editing, publishing, archiving).
+    *   #### Acceptance Criteria:
+        1. A detailed document outlining the CMS requirements and features is created (e.g., in `cline_docs/cms_requirements.md`).
+        2. A high-level architectural plan for the CMS, including its interaction with existing RAG components and external AI services, is defined.
+        3. Initial user stories for key CMS functionalities are drafted.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Feature 6: AI-Integrated Knowledge Base CMS
+    *   #### Status: Done
+    *   #### Notes on Completion:
+        *   Detailed requirements, architecture, and implementation roadmap defined in `cline_docs/cms_requirements.md`.
+        *   Core project documents (`projectRoadmap.md`, `techStack.md`, `codebaseSummary.md`) updated to reflect CMS plans.
+    *   #### Estimated Effort: 4 hours (Planning)
+    *   #### Assigned To: Cline
+    *   #### Priority: Highest

 *   ### Task ID: `FEAT-CONV-001`
     *   #### Name: Implement Conversational Memory for RAG Chat